Set up payroll for workers

 Setting up worker tax codes

 You can manage a worker's tax options, such as filing status and total allowances, on the Worker tax codes page.
 You don't have to create or assign the worker tax codes, because the codes are automatically created and assigned to the worker when you create worker tax regions.
 At first, all parameters for worker tax codes are set to their default values.
 We recommend that you review the worker tax codes for each worker to make sure that they're accurate.
-For more information, see Tax information tasks.
+For more information, see Set up taxes, tax regions, tax codes, and tax groups.
 You must first create a list or spreadsheet that contains the values of the tax options for all the tax codes that are assigned to each worker whose tax codes you're setting up.
 These values differ for each tax code.
 The information is typically collected on IRS Form W-4 or a similar form for the state.